vEnhance/1802/src/gcd.typ

 = Grad, curl, and div, individually <sec-gcd>

-The goal of this section is to _define_ each individual red arrow.
+The goal of this section is to _define_ each individual red arrow in the poster.
 For each red arrow, we'll show you

 - How to compute it, and